A guide to seeing Portland on a Budget: Nob Hill (NW 23rd Avenue)

 Shop ‘til you drop!
 If window shopping isn’t your thing, you could drop a few precious pennies in any of the unique and captivating shops on NW 23rd Ave.

-Two of my favorites are 3 Monkeys, which sells eclectic resale, knick knacks, and vintage clothes, and The Meadow which sells artisanal salts, chocolate, and tons of fun liqueurs and bitters.
+One of my favorites is The Meadow which sells artisanal salts, chocolate, and tons of fun liqueurs and bitters.
 If you haven’t heard, bitters are SO HOT RIGHT NOW (or, as my mom tells me, are back in vogue) so head in for a quick tasting.
-I just picked up a bottle of Peychaurd’s Aromatic Bitters to make Sazeracs this weekend.
+I just picked up a bottle of Bitters to make Sazeracs this weekend.

-While movie ticket prices seem to inflate even faster than my beer gut, you can still see a cheap flick (while drinking a beer!) in Northwest Portland at either The Mission Theater or Cinema 21.
+While movie ticket prices seem to inflate every year, you can still see a cheap flick (while drinking a beer!) in Northwest Portland at either The Mission Theater or Cinema 21.

 The Mission Theater is a McMenamins Brothers establishment and serves the sweet nectar that is McMenamins brewed beer.
 Order like a local and ask for a Rubinator (half Ruby Red and half Terminator Stout).

-Admission prices are typically between $2 and $4, and they show a mixture of blockbuster and second runs.
+Admission prices are cheap, and they show a mixture of blockbuster and second runs.